Deposit and Full Payment

 Valuables & Extra Gear

-You may want to leave airline tickets and valuables in your hotel safe while on the trip.
+You may want to leave valuables in your hotel safe while on the trip.
 Most hotels or B&Bs will store your extra gear.
 Alternately you can leave it in our van or at our shop, but we cannot guarantee its safety.

 Follow our Equipment List closely.
 On backpack trips, limit your personal gear to no more than 35 pounds including a tent and rental gear.
 Leave room in your backpack for an additional 12-18 pounds of food for one week, or 18-24 pounds for 10-12 days.
 Backpackers may be issued additional community gear.
 On river trips, limit your gear to 50 pounds.
 You will be issued a day bag for use on the river.
 It is a 20 liter dry bag for items to which you want access throughout the day.

-Rental gear is available on a first-come, first-served basis.
-We need to receive your Equipment Request Form with your full payment 60 days before the trip.
+Select Camping gear can be borrowed from us for your trip.
+It is available on a first-come, first-served basis.
+We need to receive your Equipment Request Form 30 days before the trip.

 If, as most people do, you are bringing your own tent, it MUST be at least a three-season tent with three poles and sturdy stakes.
-We also have tents to rent for your trip.
+We also have tents to lend for your trip.

 Previous backpacking experience is required for most of our routes.
 Though the mileages we travel daily might seem meager, hiking in the arctic is an “off-trail” experience, so a six-mile day can take as long and be as taxing as ten miles in other parts of the world.
 We frequently use streams as our highways (as the animals do), crossing back and forth, utilizing the best hiking terrain.
 Expect to have wet boots much of the time while backpacking–- the scenery alone is worth it!